Making ROMANCE

 These stages are based on the actual rules of courtship, but these stages are meant for fiction.
 In the real world, someone that cares whether or not the female reaches climax is NO GUARANTEE that he cares beyond ensuring that she will allow sex a second time.

-Real Life doesn’t make sense – fiction Must.
+Real Life doesn’t make sense – Fiction Must.

-Costume & Intimacy
+A Note on Female Costume & Intimacy

-A Heroine in a floor length gown that exposes her entire back to the hips is stating that the man who gains permission to put his arm around her, (stage 6) will be allowed sex.
+A female in a floor length gown that exposes her entire back to the hips is stating that the man who gains permission to put his arm around her, (stage 6) will be allowed sex.

-A Heroine in a skin-tight body suit is perceived as nude, even if the suit covers her from ankle to throat, as there is no impediment to immediate intimate contact.
+A female in a skin-tight body suit is perceived as nude, even if the suit covers her from ankle to throat, as there is no impediment to immediate intimate contact.
 Sustained eye contact (stage 2) is considered a direct invitation to sex.

-The Ritual of Boy Meets Girl
+The Ritual of Male & Female

 Why?
 Because whether she is aware of it or not, his rush into close physical contact removed all trust.

-If the young man is wise, he will find her, hold out his hand and begin again, all the way back to a full reintroduction, preferrably with an apology inserted somewhere.
-If he does not, she will continue to avoid him - she will continue to feel uncomfortable, unsafe and 'pressured' by him.
-She will continue to feel that because she allowed 'full frontal contact' he will expect the Next Step in the Dance of Intimacy: a Kiss.
+If the young man is wise, he will find her, hold out his hand and begin again, all the way back to a full reintroduction, preferably with an apology inserted somewhere.

-If the young man is wise, he will find her, hold out his hand and begin again, all the way back to a full reintroduction, preferrably with an apology inserted somewhere.
-If he does not, she will continue to avoid him - she will continue to feel uncomfortable, unsafe and 'pressured' by him.
+If he does not, she will continue to avoid him.
+She will continue to feel uncomfortable, unsafe and 'pressured' by him.
 She will continue to feel that because she allowed 'full frontal contact' he will expect the Next Step in the Dance of Intimacy: a Kiss.

-Intimacy is a Two-Way Street.
+Respect is a Two-Way street.

-Without TRUST - between both parties - Love cannot happen.
+Without TRUST between both parties

 Morgan Hawke